-Since 2010 I’m working as buyer/music counselor at Groove City Recordstore in Hamburg
+From 2010 until 2020 I’ve been working as buyer/music counselor at Groove City Recordstore in Hamburg.

 another educational project I am involved in is Karolonia — Stadtlabor für temporäre Weltverbesserung – a project of Hamburg’s Kulturagenten.
 For the initial edition 2018 we produced a radio show with school kids recorded live in the Groove City Recordstore.

 Between 1999 and 2001 I was part of the short lived Improv-Quintet Stockheinz Karlhausen.
 That was fun and I hope everybody’s doing well!